maulsy01/HappyReportAnalysis/index.rst

 -----------------------

 Our next question in our analysis was which areas of happiness are most important in forming the happiness score.

+The following line plot shows the average mean score over every year for every category.

 .. figure:: images/avgScoreByCategory.png